 Meanwhile, The Fabricant, a company based in Amsterdam, is leading the market in digital-only high fashion.
 They specialize in photo-real 3D fashion design and animation to develop digital fashion editorials, digital clothing and collections.
-The world’s first piece of digital couture created by The Fabricant sold for $9,500 earlier this year.
+The world’s first piece of digital couture created by The Fabricant sold for $9,500 last year.
 Once you buy a piece from them, you have 28 days to provide a photo of yourself to the designers so they can tailor the digital garment.
 The unique garment becomes a blockchain digital asset, both clothing and cryptocurrency.

 The Garden publishes new Marketing Field Guides on a regular basis.
 Follow us on LinkedIn to make sure you never miss an edition.